 Have separate phone, email, and social media accounts for your students

 Social media has allowed us to connect with people easily.
-I’ve found that, in recent years, you can connect to your participants a lot more quickly through social media than making a phone call.
+I’ve found that, in recent years, you can connect to your participants a lot more quickly through social media than by making a phone call.
 Create a professional account to share with your students and parents/caregivers.

 Again, your students should not know how you spent your weekend and I stress the issue of boundaries.
-Don’t send messages after a designated time you set-up with your class or group.
+Don’t send messages after a designated time you set up with your class or group.
 I once worked with a teacher who was suspended over a situation where he had contacted a student late at night on his social media.
 It was innocent, just reminding them to bring in supplies for the next class, but the time of day made it inappropriate.
 Your job is not worth a late e-mail or Facebook message!